-Surrounded by some of the most attractive coastline in South Australia, Lincoln National Park boasts breathtaking views and pristine beaches that need to be seen to be believed.
+Surrounded by some of the most attractive coastline in South Australia, Lincoln National Park on the Eyre Peninsula boasts breathtaking views and pristine beaches that need to be seen to be believed.

 Learn about the park’s rich history, take a hike, watch for wildlife or cast your rod – there truly is something here for everyone.

 The Sleaford to Wanna 4WD track offers some of the best sand dune driving experiences on the Eyre Peninsula.

 Follow the red marker posts and be rewarded with scenery of massive wind sculptured sand dunes, pounding surf and rugged limestone cliffs along the Southern Ocean, with great views over the Sleaford Bay Sanctuary Zone, in the Thorny Passage Marine Park.

 Drop a line in from the shore at Millers Hole or the Salmon Hole and see if you can bring in an Australian salmon.